Flag of Pennsylvania: 2001 NAVA Survey

 In 2001, the North American Vexillological Association surveyed 100 of its members and 337 members of the general public on the designs of the 72 U.S. state, U.S. territorial and Canadian provincial flags.
 The survey ranked Pennsylvania's flag 57th out of the 72, with a score of 3.69 on a scale of 0 to 10.
-Its low ranking was attributed to both the complexity of the coat of arms on its design, and its inability to stand out among a sea of similar “seal on a bedsheet” designs common to more than half of U.S. state flags flags.
+Its low ranking was attributed to both the complexity of the coat of arms on its design, and its inability to stand out among a sea of similar “seal on a bedsheet” designs common to more than half of U.S. state flags.

-Attempts to add "Pennsylvania" to the flag (2004-2014)
+Attempts to add "Pennsylvania" to the flag (2004–2014)

 Between 2004 and 2014, several attempts were made to add the word "Pennsylvania" to the state flag.
 According to former State Representative Tim Solobay (who introduced the first set of bills), this was intended to make Pennsylvania's flag more unique and identifiable.

-While the bill failed to leave committee in the first two sessions it was introduced, a 2006 survey offered by Solobay's office to help refine the defined design may have swayed legislators to act on the bill, which was amended on May 7th, 2007.
-On June 11th, 2007, The Pennsylvania House of Representatives voted in favor of the bill, 164–31.
+While the bill failed to leave committee in the first two sessions it was introduced, a 2006 survey offered by Solobay's office to help refine the defined design may have swayed legislators to act on the bill, which was amended on May 7, 2007.
+On June 11, 2007, The Pennsylvania House of Representatives voted in favor of the bill, 164–31.
 The Senate State Government Committee never considered the bill, which died at the end of the Pennsylvania General Assembly's two-year session.

 The bill was reintroduced by Solobay in 2009, and on the next session day, a second similar bill was introduced by former State Representative Gary Haluska with a competing definition of the design.
 Neither bill was raised in committee that session.
-Haluska's proposal was reintroduced alone in both the 2011-12 and 2013-14 sessions, and died in committee both times.
+Haluska's proposal was reintroduced alone in both the 2011–12 and 2013–14 sessions, and died in committee both times.

 The Keystone Flag

-Following prolific changes to the Flag of Utah and the Flag of Mississippi, in 2017 the "Keystone Flag" was designed by Tara Stark, a Pennsylvania resident.
-The flag incorporates the keystone, a symbol already used in official capacities by the Pennsylvania National Guard and departments within the Government of Pennsylvania into a tricolor design using the colors on the coat of arms of Pennsylvania.
-The flag gained popularity in online vexillological circles, winning multiple online contests.
-Stark launched a Kickstarter campaign in 2022 to print the flag, raising more than $4,500.
-As of March 2023, it is beginning to see more popular use, notably including on a lapel pin worn by one state legislator.